 I thought we couldn’t get more excited about Mars Curiosity’s mission to Mars, but then we saw this popular video about the rover’s “Seven Minutes of Terror” — the final minutes between entering Mars’ atmosphere and landing on the planet’s surface.

 The recently released video outlines exactly how crazy the feat of landing the rover actually is.
 Named Curiosity, the rover must tear through Mars’ atmosphere, which takes up to seven minutes.
-However, transmitting a signal to Earth of its progress takes 14 minutes because of the distance between the planets.
+However, transmitting a signal to NASA of its progress takes 14 minutes because of the distance between the planets.

 “When we first get word that we’ve touched the top of atmosphere the vehicle has been alive or dead for at least seven minutes,” Steltzner said.